KonradDanielewski/DeepEcoHab/README.md

 ### Installation

-To install DeepEcoHab in editable mode you can use the provided yaml file and then pip install:
+To install DeepEcoHab you can use the provided yaml file:

 ```
 cd location/to_clone_to